Maximilian Arnold: First team breakthrough and Cup success

 The following season, Arnold started in the opening match against Hannover but was sent off after just thirty minutes.
-He subsequently lost his place in the side's squad and had to wait a number of months before returning.
-Upon his return, however, he scored four goals in five matches to help the club qualify for the following season's Europa League.
-His form throughout the season caught the attention of German national team manager Joachim Löw who handed him his first senior call-up at the end of the campaign.
+He subsequently lost his place in his club and had to wait months before returning.
+However, upon his return, Arnold scored four goals in five matches to help the club qualify for the following season's Europa League.
+Arnold's form throughout the season caught the attention of German national team coach Joachim Löw who eventually handed him his first senior call-up.
 He carried his form into the 2014–15 season where Wolfsburg ended as runners-up to Bayern Munich and won the DFB Pokal after beating Borussia Dortmund 3–1.

-By virtue of the club's league position the season before and success in the DFB Pokal, Wolfsburg took part in the 2015 DFL-Supercup and the 2015–16 UEFA Champions League campaign.
+By virtue of the club's league position the season before and success in the DFB-Pokal, Wolfsburg took part in the 2015 DFL-Supercup and 2015–16 UEFA Champions League campaigns.
 On 1 August 2015, Arnold started and played the whole match as Wolfsburg beat Bayern Munich on penalties to claim the Supercup title.
 He then made his Champions League debut on 15 September 2015, coming as a substitute for André Schürrle in a 1–0 win over CSKA Moscow.
-He scored his first goal in the competition in April the following year, netting Wolfsburg's second in a 2–0 home win over Real Madrid in the quarter-finals.
-Wolfsburg failed to progress, however, as a hat-trick from Madrid's Cristiano Ronaldo in the second leg saw the club eliminated from the competition.
-Arnold ultimately scored four goals in 43 appearances across all competitions as Wolfsburg ended the league campaign in eighth position.
+He scored his first goal in the competition in April the following year, netting Wolfsburg's second in a 2–0 home victory against Real Madrid in the quarter-finals.
+However, Wolfsburg failed to progress, as a hat-trick from Madrid's Cristiano Ronaldo in the second leg saw the club eliminated from the competition.
+Arnold eventually scored four goals in 43 appearances across all competitions as Wolfsburg ended the league season in eighth position.

-The club struggled during the course of the next two seasons.
-During the 2016–17 campaign, Arnold scored twice, including one against Hoffenheim in the first match of the Rückrunde as Wolfsburg narrowly avoided relegation.
+Wolfsburg struggled during the course of the next two seasons.
+During the 2016–17 campaign, Arnold scored twice, including one against Hoffenheim in the first match of the Rückrunde as Wolfsburg almost avoided relegation.
 Wolfsburg ultimately had to defeat Eintracht Braunschweig in the relegation play-off to maintain their spot in the German top-flight.
-The club again battled relegation the following season and towards the end of the campaign, Arnold and teammates Max Grün and Paul Verhaegh had to try and appease the club's disgruntled supporters following a 3–1 defeat to fellow relegation strugglers, Hamburg.
-In spite of the club's shortcomings, Arnold had enjoyed some personal success earlier in the season.
-On 3 January 2018, he signed a new five-year contract with Wolfsburg and later that month scored a contender for goal of the season with a long-range free-kick in a 3–1 defeat to Eintracht Frankfurt.
+The club again fought relegation the following season and towards the end of the campaign, Arnold and teammates Max Grün and Paul Verhaegh had to try and appease the club's disgruntled supporters following a 3–1 defeat against fellow relegation-threatening opponent, Hamburg.
+Despite the club's weakness, Arnold had enjoyed some personal success earlier in the season.
+On 3 January 2018, he signed a new five-year contract with Wolfsburg and later that month scored a contender for goal of the season with a long-range free-kick in a 3–1 loss against Eintracht Frankfurt.

-On 23 November 2019, Arnold made his 200th Bundesliga appearance for Wolfsburg and marked the occasion with an assist for Wout Weghorst's goal in the club's 2–0 win over Eintracht Frankfurt.
+On 23 November 2019, Arnold made his 200th Bundesliga appearance for Wolfsburg and marked the occasion with an assist for Wout Weghorst's goal in the club's 2–0 victory against Eintracht Frankfurt.